aviboddu/linux-kernel-module-hello-world/README.md

 _Most of this code was learnt from [The Linux Kernel Module Programming Guide](https://tldp.org/LDP/lkmpg/2.6/html/index.html)._

 The main change from this guide was due to the kernel __requiring__ license documentation before insertion.
 Additionally, it took some time to understand where exactly text would be printed and how to check this.
+Another confusion was how the printk function worked, since it required both arguments without a separating comma, which was unintuitive.